theduke/cloudkeep/README.txt

 thing, making our lifes easier and bringing great functionality.

 But should you trust these services with all your valued private data?
-What if one of those services should should loose your data?
+What if one of those services should go down, cease operations, or be hacked?

-This program gets all of your precious data from the cloud service, and backs it up to a storage of your choice (your own hard drive, Dropbox, Amazon S3, an FTP Server, ...) so you always have a backup if something happens.
+This program gets all of your precious data from  your cloud services, and backs it up to a storage of your choice (your own hard drive, Dropbox, Amazon S3, an FTP Server, ...) so you always have a backup if something happens.

-You can select the services you use, and back them up to the output of your choice.
+You can select the services you use, and back them up to the storage of your choice.

 MCB works from the command line, and also has a GUI.